 There’s also another option for you to solve things quicker.
 Download the application Rails, which will automatically manage the fallback process.

 Actually, this technique will allow you to solve the problem easily and it’ll also bean advantage for your website.
 It will run on the localhost which will make the browsing experience even more pleasant for your visitors and avoid any other CDN jQuery loading failures.

 If you’re reading this, it means the previous 2 methods didn’t work for you.So now, get straight into your header.php file and insert the jQuery library there.
 Here is a step-by-step guide:

-If you enjoyed reading this article about jquery is not defined, you should check out this one about how to fix the WordPress missing a temporary folder.
+If you enjoyed reading this article on jQuery is not defined, you should check out this one about how to fix the WordPress missing a temporary folder.